geedbee/MastermindSolver/README.md

 Create a Mastermind solver that will:

-1) Play: Allow the user to play on their own by generating a random solution, and checking each of the user’s inputs automatically
-Option: Tell the user the optimal next guess
+1) Play: Allow the user to play on their own by generating a random solution, and checking each of the user’s inputs automatically.
+Allow the user a hint to see the next optimal guess.

 2) Solve: Allow the user to input their guesses and feedback.
-Then, suggest the next best possible guess (solver for an already running game)
+Then, suggest the next best possible guess.

-3) Info: Explain algorithm so that it is easy to understand
+3) Info: Explain algorithm so that it is easy to understand.

 **Code**

 Tech Stack: React, Typescript

+**Progress**

+Functionally complete